ppy/osu-wiki/news/2025/2025-01-27-performance-points-star-rating-updates.md

 A [change](https://github.com/ppy/osu/pull/31126) proposed by [bastoo0](https://osu.ppy.sh/users/4864877) has been created in order to ensure buzz sliders are treated correctly.

 A buzz slider is a back-and-forth horizontal slider that has a width smaller than the size of the catcher, but still large enough to be counted as a movement.
 This resulted in difficulty calculations interpreting the pattern as a very fast movement instead of a stand-still pattern.
 Back-and-forth movements caused by buzz sliders are now detected and no longer award excessive difficulty.
-This most notably affects maps such as [100 gecs - hand crushed by a mullet [g3X_x_Xtr^@]](https://osu.ppy.sh/beatmapsets/1253992#fruits/3208604).
+This most notably affects beatmaps such as [100 gecs - hand crushed by a mullet [g3X_x_Xtr^@]](https://osu.ppy.sh/beatmapsets/1253992#fruits/3208604).

 ---